 The Interference Effect Revisited

-Much of the concern about mixing cardio and resistance training started back in 1980, when a researcher by the name of Robert Hickson published a paper titled Interference of Strength Development by Simultaneously Training for Strength and Endurance.
+Much of the concern about cardio killing your gains started back in 1980, when a researcher by the name of Robert Hickson published a paper titled Interference of Strength Development by Simultaneously Training for Strength and Endurance.

 Hickson was a powerlifter, who’d been doing his post-doctoral work in the laboratory of Professor John Holloszy.
 Seen by many as the father of endurance exercise research, Holloszy would go for a daily run through the local park.